Tuberculin Tests Sample Clauses

 Tuberculin Tests.
 A Tuberculin skin test shall be administered every three (3) years at a place and time as arranged by the Board and at no expense to Bargaining Unit Members who have worked for the Board two (2) or more years.
 Bargaining Unit Members shall have the option of securing the test or X-ray elsewhere at their own expense prior to the opening of school.
 All Bargaining Unit Members not able to take the skin test or those with positive Tuberculin skin tests shall have X-rays immediately at a place and time designated by the Board and at Board expense.

 Tuberculin Tests.
-All bargaining unit members, as a condition of employment, must have a tuberculin test.
+When required by law or regulation, certain staff members (currently only Early Childhood employees), must have a tuberculin test as a condition of employment.
 This initial tuberculin test shall be paid for by the bargaining unit member.
 All food service employees are required to have an annual tuberculin test.
-Following the initial test, required annual renewal tuberculin tests for food service employees shall be paid for by the District.

 Tuberculin Tests.
 (B) Visual and Audio Examination.